Manishatds/Tailori-Plugin/README.md

 <img src="icon.png" align="right" />
 # Tailori

-Textronics Tailori is a plugin that simplifies access to textronics services functionality!
+This guide will teach you how to build a Tailor-i Plugin in your current website and access to textronics services funtionality!

 It provides following features:
 * [Element Rendering](#)